bhornung/bhornung.github.io/_posts/2018-06-19-visa-analysis.md

 A_{us}(i) = \frac{\sum\limits_{k} \delta(v_{ik},v_{ki})}{n_{g}}
 $$

 A more sophisticated indicator is the count the sing of the differences, $A_{sg}$.
-Negative values are assigned to counries that are more welcoming than welcomed.
+Negative values are assigned to countries that are more welcoming than welcomed.

 $$
 A_{sg} = \frac{\sum\limits_{k} \text{sign}(v_{ik} - v_{ki}) } {n_{g}}
 $$

-A third measure of asymetry is the signed sum of differences, $A_{ss}$.
+A third measure of asymmetry is the signed sum of differences, $A_{ss}$.
 However, the assignment of the actual numerical values to the categories, apart from being ordered, is somewhat accidental.

 $$
 A_{ss} = \frac{\sum\limits_{k} v_{ik} - v_{ki} } {n_{g} \cdot (\max(C) - \min(c)) }